-533 5.2.
-Best Methods
+5.2.
+Best methods

-Methods which satisfy Inequality 18 are the only ones which we analyse here.
-The 534 reason for this selection is discussed in Section 5.1.
-From the selected combination 535 methods, we use three different evaluation techniques to calculate scores in Table 14.
-536 The 'Dataset variability score' is the number of datasets for which a combination ap-537 proach satisfies Inequality 18.
+Methods which satisfy Inequality (18) are the only ones which we analyse here.
+The reason for this selection is discussed in Section 5.1.
+From the selected combination methods, we use three different evaluation techniques to calculate scores in Table 14.
+The 'Dataset variability score' is the number of datasets for which a combination approach satisfies Inequality (18).
 We also calculate a score based on ranks.
-In our analysis 538 the lowest rank of a method is 74, as we have 74 methods in total including the stan-539 dalone methods from Tables 2-13.
-We subtract 73 (so that the worst method with rank 540 74 will have a score 1) from the rank of a method in a dataset to get a score instead 541 of rank.
-Afterwards, we sum the scores up to get the final score which is represented 542 as 'Score (73-Rank)' in the table.
-This score not only tells us for how many datasets a 543 method performs well but also that method's relative performance among all the other 544 methods.
-Finally, we normalise 'Score (73-Rank)' by the number of datasets for which 545 a method satisfies Inequality 18.
-This normalised version of the rank-based score is 546 represented as 'Normalised Score (73-Rank)' and considers a combination method's 547 rank based on the average performance on all datasets.
-548
+In our analysis the lowest rank of a method is 74, as we have 74 methods in total including the standalone methods from Tables 2-13.
+We subtract 74 from the rank of a method in a dataset to get a score instead of rank, so that the worst method with rank 74 has a score of 0.
+Afterwards, we sum the scores up across all datasets to get the final score which is represented as 'Score (74-Rank)' in the table.
+This score not only tells us in how many datasets a method performs well but also that method's relative performance among all the other methods.
+Finally, we normalise 'Score (74-Rank)' by the number of datasets for which a method satisfies Inequality (18).
+This normalised version of the rank-based score is represented as 'Normalised Score (74-Rank)' and considers a combination method's rank based on the average performance on all datasets.